wiktor-k/sequoia/openpgp/README.md

     cannot offer the same security guarantees as more mature cryptographic libraries.

+  - The OpenSSL backend.
+To select this backend, use `default-features = false`, and explicitly include the `crypto-openssl` feature to enable it.
+As of this writing, this backend is not considered production ready.

 ### Experimental and variable-time cryptographic backends

 Some cryptographic backends are not yet considered mature enough for